 Everywhere it works, the Ethical Fashion Initiative has access to the most talented craftspeople with artisanal skills linking back to their cultural heritage.
 This inspires fashion designers from around the world and gives fashion brands a unique opportunity to produce authentic ethical fashion goods.

 Top fashion brands have partnered with the Ethical Fashion Initiative to manufacture high quality, desirable ethical fashion products, while simultaneously empowering micro-artisans through access to gainful employment, knowledge and skills.
-Our fashion partners embark on a journey of creative collaborations with artisans to ethically manufacture bags, keyrings, fabric, jewellery and shoes.
+Our fashion partners embark on a journey of creative collaborations with artisans to ethically manufacture bags, keyrings, fabric, jewellery, shoes, hats, cotton textiles, silk and cashmere.

-The Ethical Fashion Initiative’s business model connects micro-communities of artisans from the developing world to global fashion houses through a network of hubs in Nairobi, Ouagadougou and Port-au-Prince.
+The Ethical Fashion Initiative’s business model connects micro-communities of artisans from the developing world to global fashion houses through a network of hubs in Nairobi, Ouagadougou, Port-au-Prince and Kabul.
 The concept of responsible and slow fashion underpins the Ethical Fashion Initiative’s business model.

 Based on artisanal manufacturing, this model enables micro-artisans to produce directly for brands that distribute products worldwide.
 Product development is done in collaboration with fashion brands.
 This ensures that designs are tailored to the capabilities and craftsmanship of the micro-artisans and that there is a global market for the final product.